You want smart political talk without the meltdowns?

 There's never been a stronger case that I can lay out.

-I I I think the votes will be there.
+I think the votes will be there.

-Uh and and maybe I'm naive.
+And maybe I'm naive.

-You know, I I'm the new kid on the block, you know.
+I'm the new kid on the block.

 We can get them accountable.

-Tom Tiffany, first of all, your take on the intramural squabbling that's going on.
+Tom, Tiffany, first of all, your take on the intramural squabbling that's going on.

-I've said it to them publicly too, is that everybody in the caucus, get in a room, lock the door, leave your phones outside, and don't leave until you leave until you have full agreement.
+I've said it to them publicly too, is that everybody in the caucus, get in a room, lock the door, leave your phones outside, and don't leave until you leave, until you have full agreement.

-Next week we have attorney general Merrick Garland coming before us and the judiciary committee, and we're going to get answers.
+Next week, we have Attorney General Merrick Garland coming before us and the Judiciary Committee, and we're going to get answers.

-What we should do is if we're going to do, for example, a continuing resolution or something like that, what we need to do is let's give the Democrats and Joe Biden a choice.
+And I think what we should do, and I think Andy Ogles kind of inkled at this, what we should do is if we're going to do, for example, a continuing resolution or something like that, what we need to do is let's give the Democrats and Joe Biden a choice.

 Are you going to secure the border, close the border, and keep the government open?